djalbat/argumentative/README.md

 ## Usage

 There is only one function, namely the `parseArgv` function.
-It takes the `argv` array as its first argument and a map of abbreviations as second, optional argument.
+It takes the `argv` array and an option map of abbreviations as its first and second arguments respectively.
 It returns a plain old JavaScript object with a list of commands and a map of options:

 ```js
 const argumentative = require('argumentative');